doxeylab/learn-genomics-in-linux/task3/README.md

 cut -f6 PROKKA_09182018.tsv | sort | uniq
 ```

 How many unique COGs were assigned?
-Just count the number of lines in the output
+Count the number of lines in the output like this:

 ```
 cut -f6 PROKKA_09182018.tsv | sort | uniq | wc -l